rehierl/node-tree-outliner/3-basic-design/3-8-0-design-y.md

 Such an option will obviously have to depend on optional subsequent descendant nodes.
-That is, because the definition of a type-1 sectioning node is only able to cover a single default case (e.g. there is no such inner node).
+That is, because the definition of a type-1 sectioning node is only able to cover a single default case (i.e. there is no such inner node).
 And, because of that, a type-1 section will by default still have to end with its default scope.